 Oxygen Radical Absorbance Capacity (ORAC) values are cited by nutraceutical processors as the most important indicator of juice quality because they are using aronia for its high antioxidant activity components.
 ORAC is considered an acceptable laboratory method for estimating the antioxidant activity of foods in human tissue.
 USDA's table of ORAC values lists the value for raw chokeberry (aronia) at 15,280 umol TE/100 g, nearly three times the value in blueberries and blackberries and one and one-half times the value in black currants and cranberries.

+McNally, A. 2008.
 Demand for superfruit aronia rockets.
 Decision News Media.
-McNally, A. January 8, 2008.
+January 8.